jrcarob/jrcarob/README.md

 <img align="left" width="50%" src="img/calculation-statistics-mathematics-graphics.jpg"></a>

 ### Welcome to my GitHub repo.
 A place where you can find most of my research interests, teaching material and other stuff.
-I'm José Caro, an interim professor working in statistics, econometrics, data science and machine learning applied to finance and economics at The University of Córdoba, Spain.
+I'm José Caro, an interim professor working in statistics, econometrics, data science and machine learning applied to finance and economics at the University of Córdoba, Spain.
 I share all of my teaching and researching content to support students, scholars and working professionals interested to learn about Data Science and quantitative methods applied to Social Sciences. </a></br>

 ### What do I do and how: 🧑🏼‍💻